civitz/civitz.github.io/_drafts/2022-07-19-JWT-and-auth.md

 One way to partially deal with the unlimited access is acting at the network level by either firewall rules, network policies in kubernetes, or by solutions like a service mesh.
 Another approach would be to authenticate each and every request even _within_ the cluster.
 And here is where JWT shines!

-[JWT](https://jwt.io/) - or JSON Web Token - is a [not-so-new standard](https://tools.ietf.org/html/rfc7519)  that is used to represent (or be) auth.
-It consists in a [JSON](https://www.json.org) object with conventions on fields and also customizable fields, which is then encoded in a standard way.
+[JWT](https://jwt.io/) - or JSON Web Token - is a [standardized](https://tools.ietf.org/html/rfc7519) tool to carry data over the network, expecially over HTTP.
+It consists in a [JSON](https://www.json.org) object with conventions on fields and also customizable fields, which is then encoded with Base64URL.
 The encoding happens to be compatible with HTTP headers, which is convenient because it will be the way we use it.
-JWT is also optionally signed (JWS - JWT signed) and/or encrypted (JWE - JWT encrypted).
+JWT is also optionally signed (JWS - JWT signature) and/or encrypted (JWE - JWT encryption).

-More in depth, a JWT is composed of two or three JSON objects:
+More in depth, a JWT is composed of two or more JSON objects:
 - a header object which describes the token type and optional sign and encryption algorithms
 - a payload object containing data
 - an optional signature object
+- one or more encryption objects depending on the chosen algorithm

+The header object has standard fields:
+- type (typ) represents the type of token, it can be a mime type for or "JOSE"
+- algorythm (alg) optionally represents the signature or encryption algorithm.
+Note that **when type is encrypted/signed the algorithm can still be "none" and this renders the token unencrypted/unverifiable**

 The payload object has standard fields called "claims" for common concepts:
 - unique identifiers